thenextman/devolutions-docs/docs/wayk/bastion/getting-started-argo.md

 ## Step 1: Launch Wayk Bastion for localhost access only

-Open a PowerShell terminal and load the `WaykDen` module.
+Open a PowerShell terminal and load the `WaykBastion` module.
 Create a new directory for your Wayk Bastion configuration files and move into it.
 Create a new configuration using your external URL and "windjammer.local" as the realm, then start Wayk Bastion:

-    $ Import-Module WaykDen
+    $ Import-Module WaykBastion
-    $ mkdir ~/den-test
+    $ mkdir ~/bastion-test
-    $ cd ~/den-test
+    $ cd ~/bastion-test
-    $ New-WaykDenConfig -Realm windjammer.local -ExternalUrl http://localhost:4000
+    $ New-WaykBastionConfig -Realm windjammer.local -ExternalUrl http://localhost:4000
-    $ Start-WaykDen
+    $ Start-WaykBastion

 The realm is a domain name for your Wayk Bastion, very similar to a Windows Active Directory domain name, but it does not need to be a valid DNS domain name.
 In this case, we use `windjammer.local` for a fictional company called "Windjammer".